PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 I had been doing some assembly reverse engineering exercises before the Google ctf so I thought ok this is just like assembly.
 Lets go over the instructions and see what is going on.

 At first reading emoticon was very difficult and confusing.
 So I started fiddling with the vm.py file.
-As the code was running increasingly more slowly I thought that perhaps the challenge was to improve te vm.py code to be more efficient.
+As the code was running increasingly more slowly I thought that perhaps the challenge was to improve the vm.py code to be more efficient.
 I stayed on that thought for far to long.
 Even when it was clear that the vm code was not vastly improvable I still thought maybe the emoticon program file could be adjusted to avoid some loops.

 This path of thinking made me spend a lot of time in emoticon land.
 After a while it even became easy to read what was going on.
-That is when I started realizing that this code was chuck full of jumpt and if_zero conditions that contained jumps.
+That is when I started realizing that this code was chuck full of jump and if_zero conditions that contained jumps.

 I did find out that the 3 loading parts all had the same parsing of there generated stack below them so I tried splitting them in 3 and running each part separately with the vm.
 The second and third part however still never even gave one character output :(